 Facebook

-TwitterThe total population of Papua New Guinea was estimated at about 12.54 million people in 2024.
-Between 1980 and 2024, the total population rose by approximately 9.58 million people, though the increase followed an uneven trajectory rather than a consistent upward trend.
-The total population will steadily rise by around 1.67 million people over the period from 2024 to 2030, reflecting a clear upward trend.This indicator describes the total population in the country at hand.
+TwitterThe total population of Papua New Guinea was estimated at 12.54 million people in 2024.
+Between 1980 and 2024, the total population rose by 9.58 million people, though the increase followed an uneven trajectory rather than a consistent upward trend.
+The total population will steadily rise by 1.67 million people over the period from 2024 to 2030, reflecting a clear upward trend.This indicator describes the total population in the country at hand.
 This total population of the country consists of all persons falling within the scope of the census.

 Facebook